Barnwelle History, Family Crest & Coats of Arms

 Notable amongst the family up to this time was John Barnewall, 3rd Baron Trimleston (1470-1538), High Chancellor of Ireland; John Barnewall, 3rd Baron Trimlestown (1534-1538.)

 Nicholas Barnewall, 1st Viscount Kingsland (1592-1663), who belonged to the family of Barnewall, or De Berneval.

 Sir Patrick Barnewall or Barnwall (d.
 1622), was the eldest son of Sir Christopher Barnewall of Turvey, Gracedieu, and Fieldston, son of Sir Patrick, who in 1534...

 Some of the Barnwelle family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Barnwelle family to the New World and Oceana
+Migration of the Barnwelle family

 Ireland's Great Potato Famine left the country's inhabitants in extreme poverty and starvation.
 Many families left their homeland for North America for the promise of work, freedom and land ownership.
 Although the Irish were not free of economic and racial discrimination in North America, they did contribute greatly to the rapid development of bridges, canals, roads, and railways.
 Eventually, they would be accepted in other areas such as commerce, education, and the arts.
 An examination of immigration and passenger lists revealed many bearing the name Barnwelle: Nicholas Barnwel who settled in Barbados in 1679; John arrived in Philadelphia, Pennsylvania, in 1798; Robert settled there in 1831; Thomas landed in New York state in 1823..